 - At 5:48 a woman is…well…it looks like she’s slapping her butt!

 - At 6:15 there’s a man leading a class, with some Westerners participating too.

 - At 7:37 they begin to wave goodbye to us.

 Have any of you been to a park like this, either in Asia or somewhere else?
-If so, then please share your experiences below!Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+If so, then please share your experiences below!Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.